arcus/education_modules/citizen_science/citizen_science.md

 A more reasonable option for researchers looking to get started with citizen science is to post a project on an existing platform, like [Zooniverse](https://www.zooniverse.org/lab).

+Analyze an existing citizen science project
+---

+Read the abstract and then scroll down to the Methodology section of this [journal article on an analysis of Google image results related to the Covid-19 pandemic](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9759662/).
+The authors used citizen scientists to build the sample of images they analyzed.
+How did they set up the project (how did they recruit volunteers, provide instructions, and collect the images)?

+Information about how projects are set up (such as what platforms were used, if any) is often available in the methods section of publications, but not always.
+In this case, the authors provide plenty of detail about the platform they used (clickwork) and how they used it.

 ## Quiz